-To extract all elements per group into a collection, use the ConstraintCollectors.toList(...).
+To extract all elements in the group into a collection, use the ConstraintCollectors.toList(...) and ConstraintCollectors.toSet(...) collectors respectively.
+ConstraintCollectors.toCollection(...) enables you to use a custom Collection implementation.

 The following example retrieves all processes running on a computer in a List: